Cheersbbg/Custom-BCI-Experiment-Generator/README.md

     ![Demo Animation](https://github.com/Cheersbbg/Custom-BCI-Experiment-Generator/blob/main/demo-animation.gif)

-This repository is actively being updated with new features and functionalities.
-For the latest detailed instructions, a Docker setup, applications and more, please keep an eye on future updates of this repo:)
+This repository is actively being updated with new features, functionalities and intergrations with ML.

+If you have any questions, really any, feel free to contact me at cheersbbg [at] gmail [dot] com